monode-dev/mynx-website/docs/index.md

 hero:
   name: "Mynx"
-  text: "A Language Made for App Development"
+  text: "One Language to Rule Them All"
   # tagline: A nsormalized approach to UI styling
   image:
     src: /MX10.png